ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 in the appendix... probably many of these details should be appendix only with just enough elements to give a flavour for what can be done in the main paper)

-## Setting up the SS models
+*Setting up the SS models*:

 - choosing a specific conditioning model or generic conditioning type
 - setting up the OM and EM SS models
 - things to keep in mind
 - running through SS to format as `.ss_new` files and renaming

-## File and folder setup

 - required files
-- Why we chose a flat-file structure
-- see vignette

-## Translating research questions into configuration files
+*Setting up the configuration files*:

 - the (simple) research question (increasing or decreasing survey effort crossed with estimating M or fixing M)
 - indicate which arguments to adjust

-## Deterministic model testing
+*Deterministic model testing*:

 - reduce recdevs, reduce sigma R, bias correction
 - what to plot, what to look for, how good is OK?

-## Output analysis and visualization
+*Output analysis and visualization*:

 - examples using the included functions
 - brief take home of what we'd conclude

-# Discussion

-- Other sections?
-- how we validated it
-- benefit of using one well tested and well-understood modeling framework (SS) (but disadvantages too) --- i.e. benefit to playing with all the switches and understanding one framework well versus having many tools that we superficially understand (based on Rick's comments at the conference)
-- why we developed generic low-level functions and higher level functions
-- but researchers are free to develop their own higher level functions
-- because in an open-source MIT(?) licensed R package, users are free to modify functions as needed

-## How ss3sim complements other generic stock-assessment simulation software
+# How ss3sim complements other simulation software

-- focus on "generic" software, e.g. not software the just works for salmon simulation
+Probably turn this into a small table:

 *r4ss*